The Land Board Working for Montana's Public Schools

 Land Board meetings are open and public comment is welcome!
 Meetings can be streamed online or attended in person.

-Land Board meetings occur monthly beginning at 9:00am.
-They take place in the Supreme Court Chambers in Helena, MT.
-Meetings can be streamed online.
+Land Board meetings occur monthly.
+They take place in the Old Supreme Court Chambers in Montana's Capitol.

 Contact Your Commission: